ionos-deploy-now/documentation/content/docs/deploy-php-apps.md

 PHP Projects can be added to your Deploy Now membership on a monthly basis.
 The price for a project is fixed and does not depend on metrics such as resource consumption.
 Each project corresponds to one connected GitHub repository and can contain multiple deployed branches.
 Prices in your local currency can be found on the respective shop pages for [US](https://www.ionos.com/hosting/deploy-now), [UK](https://www.ionos.co.uk/hosting/deploy-now), [GER](https://www.ionos.de/hosting/deploy-now), [CA](https://www.ionos.ca/hosting/deploy-now), [ES](https://www.ionos.es/alojamiento/deploy-now), [FR](https://www.ionos.fr/hebergement/deploy-now), [MX](https://www.ionos.mx/alojamiento/deploy-now) and [IT](https://www.ionos.it/hosting/deploy-now).

-### How do I set up a new deployment?
+### How to set up a new PHP project

 To create a PHP Project in Deploy Now, click **add project** and select **PHP Project** after the framework detection.
 The [setup wizard](/docs/from-repo/) guides you through the build, deployment and runtime configuration.
 Tutorials showing how projects can be set up on the command line can be found [here](docs/from-cmd-line).
 If you don't have a project at hand, you can deploy one of our [sample projects](/docs/framework-samples).
+Additional staging deployments can be created simply by opening new branches in the repository and toggle them on for staging in the project details page.

 ## Managing an existing PHP Project after the project creation